dschanoeh/LogFileConverter/README.md

 * separate content from header (all header lines first)
 * concentrate multiline descriptions to a single line
-* add device aliases for busses that are not listed yet
+* add device aliases for busses that are not listed yet (through checking every frame in the log file)
 * add empty descriptions if not present
-* ignore malformed lines
+* ignore malformed and whitespace lines

 Example
 -------